A significant winter storm will plow through the East. But snow, rain or ice is still in question - KTVZ

 Another hit of winter for the mid-South

 As the storm system quickly travels south, a wintry weekend will begin.
-Places including Little Rock, Arkansas, Memphis, Tennessee, and even Jackson, Mississippi, could all see snow.
+Little Rock, Arkansas, Memphis, Tennessee, and even Jackson, Mississippi, could all see snow.

 Memphis could be the big winner when it comes to snowfall for this region.
 It will start as rain and will change over to snow from west to east Saturday night and Sunday morning.